2008 United States House of Representatives election in Delaware

-Match-up summary

-Overview
+Background

 The state of Delaware is completely contained in a single at-large district.
 The district had a Cook Partisan Voting Index of D+7 in 2008.
-Since 1993, the district had been represented by Republican Michael N. Castle.
+Since 1993, the district had been represented by Republican Mike Castle.

 Primary election

 Primary elections in Delaware are closed primaries; that is, only voters who have declared a party affiliation may vote in that party's primary.
 Three Democrats were on the primary ballot: children's rights advocate and 2006 independent candidate Karen Hartley-Nagle, veterinarian and Vietnam War veteran Jerry Northington, and Michael Miller.
 Hartley-Nagle was nominated with 55.4 percent of the vote, with turnout at 28 percent.
 Castle did not face any Republican primary challengers.

 General election

 In the general election, Republican incumbent Mike Castle was challenged by Democratic nominee Karen Hartley-Nagle and Libertarian Party candidate Mark Anthony Parks.
-CQ Politics forecasted the race in Delaware's At-large congressional district as 'Safe Republican'.
+CQ Politics forecasted the race in Delaware's at-large congressional district as 'Safe Republican'.
 Castle enjoyed a lead throughout the campaign, and ultimately won the election with slightly over 61 percent of the votes cast.
 Statewide turnout for the election was at 68 percent.